tomaszbabiuk/aeplugin-bashaction/README.md

-# Bash action for Automate-Everything that allows for running bash/cmd scripts
+# Welcome

-This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything)
+This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything).
+It provides a "Bash action" that allows to run bash scripts (on Linux) or cmd commands (on Windows).

 # Directory setup
 ```bash